jeevooo/spikeout/README.md

 <clip of .csv>

 I captured the data every 5 minutes without delay for 18 days in an AWS server.
-To narrow the field of websites being reported by analytics.usa.gov/, I decided to cut out url’s that were not home pages and then limit the number of sites with greater than 2000 weekday users. such as:
+To narrow the field of websites being reported by analytics.usa.gov/, I decided to cut out url’s that were not home pages, such as:

 1)	usps.com/
 2)	weather.gov/